Changes to Online Prescribing: What This Means For You

 The way in which you order your medication online is changing.
 From the process in which you buy medicines, to the type of medicine you’re allowed to buy online, new safeguarding regulations brought in by the GPhC are changing the landscape of online pharmacies and online doctor services.
 The changes come into force as soon as July 31st 2019, so to prepare you for this we’re giving you everything you need to know about the future of online prescribing and how this affects you as a patient.

 Why is online prescribing changing?

-The growing concerns over opioid addiction has called for a reform of how online prescribers are protecting their patients from such risks.
-Addictions to prescription and over-the-counter opioids is growing at a fast rate in the UK.
+The growing concerns over opioid addiction have called for a reform of how online prescribers are protecting their patients from such risks.
+Addictions to prescription and over-the-counter opioids are growing at a fast rate in the UK.
 Opioid addiction has been a public health crisis in the US for decades, and the UK is soon to be following suit if something is not done about this issue imminently.
-Over the past decade the number of opioid prescriptions in the UK has more than doubled to almost 24 million, and in this time the number of deaths caused by drug misuse has increased.
+Over the past decade, the number of opioid prescriptions in the UK has more than doubled to almost 24 million, and in this time the number of deaths caused by drug misuse has increased.

 One of the ways health regulatory bodies such as CQC, GPhC and MHRA want to reduce opioid abuse is by clamping down on the sale of these drugs online.
 To do this, a number of changes to how medicine is prescribed online and what medicine you can purchase online are being put in place, not just for opioids but also for other categories of medicine such as antibiotics.

 What are the changes I should know about?